Frequently Asked Questions

 What type of diet suits a Lykos best?

-Dogs are fine to be fed a B.A.R.F. raw diet, but most are fed premium dry kibble, with additions such as eggs, sardines, veggies, chicken frames and human grade meat.
+Dogs are fine to be fed a raw diet, but most are fed premium dry kibble, along with eggs, sardines, fresh fruit and veggies and human grade meat.
 They are not usually prone to food allergies.

 Does the Lykos suit our Australian climate?